Gopinath0903/19CS301-Module10/README.md

 for i in range(4):
      print(queue.get())
 ```

 ### Output:
  ![image](https://github.com/user-attachments/assets/26a380ff-118e-43f4-8178-83a5417262b5)

+### Result:
-### Result: Thus, the given program is implemented and executed successfully .
+Thus the python program to get the 4 integer values from user and display the values using multiprocessing library was executed successfully .